Aegidius: History

-According to a story known to Gregory of Tours and Fredegar, the Frankish King Childeric I, who controlled much of northern Gaul, was exiled at some point after 457, and the Franks then elected Aegidius to rule them.
+According to a story known to Gregory of Tours and the Chronicle of Fredegar, the Frankish King Childeric I, who controlled much of northern Gaul, was exiled at some point after 457, and the Franks then elected Aegidius to rule them.
 The ancient sources go on to say that Aegidius ruled them for eight years before Childeric was recalled and reinstated as king.
 This story is considered fictional by most modern historians.
 Another narrative given by primary sources is that Childeric formed an alliance with Aegidius, although this has slim historical evidence, and is directly opposed by archeological evidence, which supports the theory of the Kingdom of Soissons, the historiographic name given to territory ruled by Aegidius and his son Syagrius, containing the expansion of the Franks.
 Ernst Stein suggests that the Franks may have placed themselves under Roman rule in the absence of Childeric.
 Michael Kulikowski posits that his comitatenses (armies) were so heavily Frankish at this point, that he could fairly be remembered as a king, rather than general.

-Aegidius repulsed an invasion by the Visigoths in 463, routing them at the Battle of Orleans.
+Aegidius repulsed an invasion by the Aquitanian Goths in 463, routing them at the Battle of Orleans.
 In this battle, Aegidius' forces killed the Visigoth general Frederic, who was the brother of Theodoric.
 Some sources say that Aegidius' forces were bolstered by Frankish forces.
-Aegidius also won a minor engagement against the Visigoths near Chinon, at an unknown date.
-Despite these victories, he did not take the offensive against the Visigothic position in Aquitaine, possibly due to lack of resources, or due to threats from comes (count) Paulus, Gundioc, and the Western Roman generals Arbogast and Agrippinus.
+Aegidius also won a minor engagement against the Goths near Chinon, at an unknown date.
+Despite these victories, he did not take the offensive against the Gothic position in Aquitaine, possibly due to lack of resources, or due to threats from comes (count) Paulus, Gundioc, and the Western Roman generals Arbogast and Agrippinus.
 He sent a diplomatic party to the Visigoths in May 464, which would not return until September of that year.